 Telecommunication Engineering – It deals with the transmission of information across the channel or wired media such as optical cable, coaxial fibre or free space.
 It also includes the study of various modulation techniques like amplitude and frequency modulation.
 After determining the transmission characteristics of the system, the telecommunication engineers design the transmitters and receivers needed for the system required.

-There are many other sub-branches of Electronics Engineering discipline like Analog Circuit designing, Robotics, ASIC designing, Programmable logic engineering, etc. which are also sought-after fields.
+There are many other sub-branches of the Electronics Engineering discipline like Analog Circuit designing, Robotics, ASIC designing, Programmable logic engineering, etc. which are also sought-after fields.

 Roles and responsibilities of an Electronics Engineer